Asian stock markets sink after Wall Street rally fades

 ANALYST’S COMMENT: “The sense that the Fed is well on track to continue tightening policy de-railed the post mid-term relief rally in the markets,” said Vishnu Varathan of Mizuho Bank in a report.
 The Fed cited a stronger job market and omitted mention of tighter financial conditions, “lowering the bar” for a December rate hike, said Varathan.

-ENERGY: Benchmark U.S. crude lost 14 cents per barrel to $60.53 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude lost 24 cents per barrel to $60.43 in electronic trading on the New York Mercantile Exchange.
 The contract plunged $1 the previous session to $60.67.
-Brent crude, used to price international oils, gained 3 cents to $70.68 in London.
+Brent crude, used to price international oils, shed 11 cents to $70.54 in London.
 It dropped $1.42 on Thursday.

 CURRENCY: The dollar declined to 113.86 yen from Thursday’s 114.08 yen.
 The euro weakened to $1.1357 from $1.1365.